TarekzainAldin/holbertonschool-simple_shell/README.md

 # Simple Shell

-This is a simple shell implementation created by Tarek.
+This is a simple shell implementation created by Tarek and Mehdi.

 This project implements a basic shell program in C. It provides functionalities similar to those found in typical Unix shells, such as executing commands, handling input/output redirection, and supporting built-in commands.